BIOS1140/BIOS1140.github.io/docs/Exercise9.md

 parsimony(hom_nj, hominidae)
 ```

 For the `parsimony` function, the first argument is the tree, the second is the data.
-Here we can that both parsimony scores are equal for the two trees, suggesting that they are both equivalent models of the evolutionary relationships among the taxa we are studying here.
+Here we can see that both parsimony scores are equal for the two trees, suggesting that they are both equivalent models of the evolutionary relationships among the taxa we are studying here.

+If you test the parsimony score for the rooted and the unrooted NJ tree, you will see that they are the same.
+It is important to note that this is not usually the case!
+Choosing an outgroup will normally change the tree length, and therefore the parsimony score.

 ## Population structure